Penn Foster is the name of the online testing company that the NRF uses to certify people in Customer

 Within 2 days of completing CS credential exam, the student will be emailed a link to their CS credential.
 Tell students to bookmark this page and print out copies to give out.
 If later on a student or teacher needs a copy and doesn't have the link, call Rise-Up.
 Proctors can access the certificates under the Certificate Document tile on left side of Home Screen.

 Every 3 years a certified CS teacher must renew their certification.
-The teacher does not re-take the exam.
-You just complete the renewal form and send it along with $25 to the NRF.
+The teacher does not re-take the exam but can retake the training and exam if wanted.
+The teacher will just complete the renewal form and send it along with $25 to the NRF.
 It is the teacher's responsibility to keep his/her certification up-dated.
 Click the blue button to download the form.

 A student's CS certification is good for 3 years and he/she can re-new his/her certification the same way that a teacher does.
 The Louisiana DOE states that the certification must be earned while in high school.
 This means that if a 15 year old earns the certification but does not graduate within the 3 year certification period that the certification will still count toward the graduation requirement.